ClickHouse/dbt-clickhouse/CONTRIBUTING.md

 Make the necessary changes in your branch.
 Ensure that your code follows the existing style and conventions used in the project.
+We strongly recommend to stick to [this](https://www.conventionalcommits.org/en/v1.0.0/) official commit message conventions.

 ### 5. Add or Adjust Tests